Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Results and Analyses

 \subsection{RQ3: Ablation Study}

-Table~\ref{tab:ablation} demonstrates that both the ``Overall Design Construction'' and the ``Feature Map Generation'' stages contribute to the final performance improvements.
-Despite \claudefour{} already achieving the strongest single-agent performance(\ie{} 93.3\% Build Success Rate and 3.07 Function Completeness), the incorporation of these stages yields consistent gains.
+Table~\ref{tab:ablation} demonstrates the contributions of different strategies in \ourtool{} to the final performance improvements.
+Despite \claudefour{} already achieving the strongest single-agent performance (\ie{} 3.07 Function Completeness), incorporating these strategies consistently improves outcomes.
 Specifically, introducing the overall design, which establishes a coherent blueprint of the app’s structure and guides subsequent development, results in an absolute improvement of 0.22 (7.2\% relative improvement) in Function Completeness.

-Building on this, the integration of feature maps to guide iterative development further provides an absolute improvement of 0.27 (8.2\% relative improvement) on Function Completeness.
-This improvement is also reflected in user experience, with all non-functional metrics demonstrating similar gains.
-These results underscore the effectiveness of both overall design and feature map-guided iterative development in enhancing our framework.
+Building on this, we introduce the feature map to conduct feature decomposition.
+We first experimented with removing the context of predecessor features across iterations, leaving the agent to develop merely based on the current feature description.
+Results indicate that simply replacing single-pass development with iterative development, without effective context management, leads to a notable drop in both Build Success rate (from 100.0\% to 86.7\%) and Function Completeness (from 3.29 to 2.80).
+This is because iterative development requires the agent to repeatedly retrieve relevant context and locate extension points across the entire repository, which has been widely recognized as a highly challenging task~\cite{lingma, rahardja2025can}.

+In contrast, when access to the contexts of predecessor features, the programmer agents can make more accurate coding decisions, which confers a genuine advantage to iterative development (an absolute improvement of \revise{0.50}, a 16.3\% relative gain in Function Completeness). \revise{For example, in the \textit{Expense Tracker} application, the expenditure needs to be aggregated by date.
+Without predecessor contexts, the agent writes down \texttt{expenses.sumOf\{it.amount\}}.
+However, \texttt{expenses} is actually a collection of \texttt{ExpenseWithCategory} entities, and the correct way to access the expenditure is \texttt{it.expense.amount}.
+This mistake finally leads to development failures.
+In contrast, the modifications to \texttt{ExpenseWithCategory} are explicitly propagated to the next iteration in \ourtool{}, enabling the agent to correctly recognize the nested data structure and produce the correct implementation.}